LBS Degree College

 Shri Lal Bahadur Shastri Degree College (abbr.
 L.B.S.
-Degree College) is a government aided Postgraduate degree college which is accredited by University Grants Commission (India), 'B' grade by National Assessment and Accreditation Council and affiliated to Dr. Ram Manohar Lohia Avadh University.
-It's situated in Gonda district of Uttar Pradesh, India.
+Degree College) is a government aided postgraduate degree college which is accredited by University Grants Commission (India), 'B' grade by National Assessment and Accreditation Council and affiliated to Maa Pateswari University.
+It is located in Gonda district of Uttar Pradesh, India.

 History

-It was established in the year of 1966 by former DM late Shri Rajendra Nath in the memory of late Prime Minister Lal Bahadur Shastri.
+The college was established in 1966 by former DM, the late Shri Rajendra Nath, in the memory of late Prime Minister Lal Bahadur Shastri.